 We Walk the Appian Way

-In our lives we also walk an Appian Way.
-We have dreams of going to Rome—of doing some great service for God and God’s people—but the Lord brings us there in ways we never would have imagined, often with trials we never expected nor welcomed.
+In our lives, we also walk an Appian Way.
+We have dreams of going to Rome — of doing some great service for God and God’s people — but the Lord brings us there in ways we would never have imagined, often with trials we never expected nor welcomed.
 It’s a road we walk each day, in fact.
 Some days find us sipping cappuccino and most days find us going against the traffic with walls that hem us in.

 But as we look back down the road, we gain the perspective of hindsight that proved His way was best.